vars1ty/HybridBar/README.md

 A.K.A It's a simple status bar I put together with gtk-layer-shell and GTK 3 because I couldn't be bothered with more weird, half-broken bars.
 ## I have no config
-You have to make one yourself.
+You have to make one yourself for now, until Hybrid has a default example config available.

 ```sh
 mkdir -p ~/.config/HybridBar